Zach-Robertson19/News2Vec/README.md

 2. Create Word2Vec Model using subreddit data.

-  Use unk_set.py Word2Vec_Model
+  Use the News2Vec.py Word2Vec_Model object to create the model, the model is automatically created by initilization of the Word2Vec_Model object.

-3. Find headlines you want to compare and build the Compare_Headlines object inside of unk_set.py
+3. Find headlines you want to compare and build the Compare_Headlines object inside of News2Vec.py

   comp = Compare_Headlines(path to Word2Vec Model, list of sentence strings)

 4. Use the Compare_Headlines object to find the cosine similarity.
+You must use the returned sentences from comp, not the original sentences as misspelled words are replaced by their closest match that exists in the corpus.

   cos_sim = comp.CosineSimilarity(comp.vectors, comp.titles[0], comp.titles[1])